Ma-Vin/layer-generator/README.md

 ## Usage

-For usage the artifact ***com.github.ma_vin.util.layer_generator:extension-annotation*** is needed as dependency and ***com.github.ma_vin.util.layer_generator:generator-plugin*** should be included as maven plugin.
-See details at their readme markdowns.
+For usage the artifact `com.github.ma_vin.util.layer_generator:extension-annotation` is needed as dependency and `com.github.ma_vin.util.layer_generator:generator-plugin` should be included as maven plugin.
+See details at their readme markdowns at [extension-annotation](extension-annotation) and [generator-plugin](./generator-plugin).

-It is possible to use the artifact ***com.github.ma_vin.util.layer_generator:generator-annotation*** instead of the maven plugin.
-See details at its readme markdowns.
+It is possible to use the artifact `com.github.ma_vin.util.layer_generator:generator-annotation` instead of the maven plugin.
+See details at its readme markdowns at [generator-annotation](./generator-annotation).

 ### Annotation for Extension